ThoughtWorksInc/Compute.scala/README.md

 println(releaseCache.toString)
 ```

-The data buffer allocated for `releaseCache` is kept until `releaseCache` is performed.
+The data buffer allocated for `cachedTensor` is kept until `releaseCache` is performed.

 You can think of a `CachedTensor` as a `lazy val` on device side.